scriptnull/vishnubharathi.codes/source/_posts/learning-to-sort.md

 [5 2 1 1 6]

 Notice how 1 is repeated.
-While sorting, should we leave their relative order the same or should we shift them.
+While sorting, should we leave their relative order the same or should we shift them?

 Well, it is up to you.
 If your sorting implementation maintains the relative order of equal elements, then it is said to be stable sorting.

 Here is a more practical example.
-Consider an array of json objects needs to be sorted based on marks of students.
+Consider an array of JSON objects that need to be sorted based on marks of students.

 ```json
 [